What to expect after joint replacement surgery

 Creating an optimal post-surgery home environment

 One of the main components is making modifications around your home to ensure safety.
 An occupational therapist may even come to do a home evaluation.
-The Arthritis Foundation recommends:
+The Arthritis Foundation recommends taking the following steps:

-• Eliminating clutter to make getting around easier and to reduce the risk of falls
+• Eliminate clutter to make getting around easier and to reduce the risk of falls

-• Elevating low furniture—like seats, beds and even toilets—to make getting up easier
+• Elevate low furniture—like seats, beds, and even toilets—to make getting up easier

-• Installing a seat in the shower as well as grab bars
+• Install a seat in the shower as well as grab bars

-• Moving frequently-used items—like pots, pans and plates—to places where you can easily access them
+• Move frequently-used items—like pots, pans, and plates—to places where you can easily access them

-• Strategizing ways to eliminate unnecessary trips up and down stairs—for example, if your bedroom is upstairs, creating a space for sleeping on the main floor
+• Strategize ways to eliminate unnecessary trips up and down stairs.
+For example, if your bedroom is upstairs, this would involve creating a space for sleeping on the ground floor.

 While assistive devices are also helpful after surgery, you may need to wait until after your procedure to see exactly what you’ll need.
 That said, having certain items on hand right away can be useful, such as: